 As the percentage of high school students going on to college continues to decline in the US, vocational training programs become a vital alternative.
-Chicago School of Shoemaking is poised to help fill the gap and to offer an opportunity to students who may not choose, or thrive in, a traditional academic setting.
+Chicago School of Shoemaking & Leather Arts is poised to help fill the gap and to offer an opportunity to students who may not choose or thrive, in a traditional academic setting.

 Without official apprenticeship programs, and fewer hands on fabrication training alternatives, there is a significant part of our population who are floundering when it comes to options for rewarding employment.
 With so many hand-skilled jobs being performed overseas, we have diminished our access to skilled labor streams.
-In response, we at CSOS have built a curriculum to train interested individuals in the technical and physical art of leather working.
-Our program utilizes industrial sewing machines, and we’ve added elective options that include upholstery, shoe repair and accessories.
-Employment options are available in the fashion industry, theater, shoe repair, x, and x.
-We are also training those interested in self-employment, and those with entrepreneurial aspirations, to develop skills and products that will support themselves as artisans and business people.
+In response, we at CSOS&LA have built a curriculum to train interested individuals in the technical and physical art of leather working.
+Our program utilizes industrial sewing machines, and we’ve added elective options that include upholstery, shoe repair, accessories and an intro to shoemaking.
+Employment options are possible in the industries of fashion, theater, shoe repair, upholstery, and more.
+We are also training those interested in self-employment with entrepreneurial aspirations, to develop skills and products that will support themselves as artisans and business people.

 Since its inception in 2011, CSOS has welcomed over 10,000 students taking an array of classes from basic leather working to advanced footwear construction.
 Our students find that working with their hands adds a satisfying component to their lives.
 While we will continue offering our hobbyist track, we want to create a labor pipeline for the numerous existing industries and to support the growing “Made in the USA” culture.